Rondel M1 car-by-car histories

 Of the eight Rondel M1s known to have been built and raced in 1973, seven were used by Rondel's F2 team and the other by Chris Meek in Formula Atlantic.
 In October 1973, Rondel were preparing for their 1974 Formula 1 project and all the team Rondel M1s were advertised for sale.
 Four weeks later, a follow-up advert headed "6 down and 2 to go" listed "Bob Wollek's 1973 team car" and "one new Motul M1 F2 car".
 The picture on that second advert showed a car wearing #47, which was Wollek's car at Thruxton, but as the same picture had been used for the first advert, this might not be significant.
 Chris Meek's Formula Atlantic car and six of the seven F2 cars all appear to have been sold to US dealer Fred Opert, leaving just one car in the UK where it was sold to Iain McLaren for Scottish libre races.
 The ninth M1 chassis remained in England and formed the basis of the Safir F2 car in 1975.

 The Rondel M1s were very popular for Canadian Formula Atlantic in 1974, where Chris O'Brien (204?), Al Justason (206?), Seb Barone (207) and Roger Seacrist (208) were all regulars in the series.
 The other three went into SCCA Formula B, where a Ford twin cam engine would have been required.
-Mike Rand (201) was second in Northeast Division, but the other two had less prominent careers: little was seen of the car of David Ralston (203?) until highly-rated youngster Bobby Rahal bought it later in the 1974 season for his first experience of single-seaters and won a SCCA National at IRP first time out; while next to nothing is known of Peter Symonds' car.
-As Symonds acquired a much older Chevron B20 for the 1975 season, it is likely that he had only hired the Rondel for that race, so it could have been Seb Barone's 207.
+Mike Rand (201) was second in Northeast Division, but the other two had less prominent careers: little was seen of the car of David Ralston (203?) until highly-rated youngster Bobby Rahal bought it later in the 1974 season for his first experience of single-seaters and won a SCCA National at IRP first time out; while next to nothing is known of John Plaisted's car, as raced by Peter Symonds.

 Motoring News printed chassis numbers for the F2 cars in 1973, but identifying the chassis number of each of the second-hand cars has required a variety of clues, some quite tenuous.
 Firstly, Randy Zimmer's car has been identified as 201 by its chassis plate which Zimmer still owns, Chris Meek's car is believed to be 202 as that was the only chassis number not mentioned as being part of Rondel's F2 team, Mike Rand's car is then identified as being 202 as its was in the same unique white livery, Seb Barone's car was called "ex-Wollek" and also identified as 207 by a later owner, and Roger Seacrist helpfully referred to his car as 208 in an advert.
 Chris O'Brien's car is tentatively identified as chassis 204 from references to it being "ex-Pryce" and "ex-Scheckter", and it was also the same pale blue as Scheckter's car.
 Two more can be tentatively identified only by references to the cars' previous drivers: Al Justason's as 206 from the Pescarolo bodywork with which it originally arrived in Canada, and Iain McLaren's libre car as chassis 205 from an Ingliston programme refering to it being "ex-Jaussaud".
-The identification of David Ralston's as 203 is weaker still, as it was just referred to as the first F2 car.
-That leaves chassis 201 which could have been Peter Symonds' car, but it is more likely that he was driving Seb Barone's 207 in a one-off drive.
-It is possible that 201 was no longer a complete car when it went to Opert, and was used as a source of spares until Mike Rand wrecked his car and need a replacement monocoque.
+The identification of David Ralston's car is weaker still, as it was just referred to as the first F2 car.
+John Plaisted's car, raced by Peter Symonds, was said to be ex-Schenken, which would hint that it could have been chassis 203, but Schenken drove several Rondels.

 'the Iain McLaren car'